Joshua82188/ISpotFishing-Tool/README.md

 ![ISPOTFISHING](https://i.gyazo.com/05b8684ef5af6c62b4b3de339bdaf436.jpg)

+**WARNING:** This software has now been discontinued, and won't be receiving any updates or support.
+Any bug or issue reports, or any support requests made after this date will be ignored.
+Thank you.

 ## Section 1: ISpotFishing Tool Information**

 The ISpotFishing Tool is a newly designed tool, which is responsible for helping to detect phishing emails.
 It aims to extract, analyse, and present data from emails to help determine the risk or the likelihood of a phishing email.